 What Does “Accredited” Mean and Why Does It Matter?

 If you’re investing in a college education, it’s entirely reasonable for you to want to get your money’s worth.
 But how can you know what to expect when not all schools promise the same level of education?
 Fortunately, there’s a system in place that ensures that colleges meet certain academic standards.
-This system, known as accreditation, ensures that institutions of higher education are credible and trustworthy.
-Read on to learn more about how accreditation works and why it matters.
-Read on to learn more about how accreditation works and why it matters.
+This system, known as “accreditation,” ensures that institutions of higher education are credible and trustworthy.
+Read on to learn more about how accreditation works and why it matters!

 Related: How to choose a college

 Accreditation is a status that colleges and universities achieve when they maintain certain academic standards.
 An accredited school has the stamp of approval from a group of experts.
 The point of accreditation is to ensure that the education provided by institutions is acceptable in quality.

 By now, you may be wondering who has the authority to deem schools worthy of accreditation status.
 There’s actually no single entity that accredits colleges and universities.
 In fact, accreditation is performed by numerous private agencies throughout the United States.
 These are the most widely recognized accrediting agencies for colleges and universities:

 - Northwest Commission on Colleges and Universities (NWCCU)